OwenFeik/realmview/README.md

 * Sprites
     * Use sprite menu to change texture.
     * Change cursor when hovering a sprite or anchor.
-    * When dragging, snap x and y but not w and h.
     * When cloning, move clone slightly so it's existence is clear.
     * Deleting a sprite doesn't cause the scene to redraw.
 * Media